 - In "Popples Alley", before Bonnie looks into Puffball's pouch, Puffballl says "Hey kids!
 Come here!
 I've got something to show you!"

-- Actually, in the first season, the characters broke the fourth wall at least once per episode.
+- In the first season, the characters broke the fourth wall at least once per episode.

 - In one episode, a baseball "breaks" the viewer's TV set.